Testlio/hype/content/post/graphql-testing.md

 tags = ["graphql", "testing"]
 +++

-Avoiding Test Driven Frustration and making your GraphQL testing experience awesome.

-<!--more-->

 Having extensive code coverage on your codebases is awesome.
 In theory, you would put aside a little extra time for writing tests every time you develop a feature, and in return get confidence in your code not breaking now or with future changes.

+<!--more-->

 In reality, however, giving your codebase the test coverage it deserves (and needs) is extremely time consuming and bugs are likely to still slip through.
 Ever-changing product and technical requirements make it even harder to maintain the quality of your test coverage.
 This leads to what I like to call TDF or Test Driven Frustration.